How To Seal Burnt Wood in 5 EASY Steps!

 Make sure to cover the entire surface since missing spots may cause a lot of issues in future steps.

-Then wipe the entire surface using a wet soft cloth to clean the surface so well and to prevent occurring debris on the surface.
+Then wipe the entire surface using a wet soft cloth to clean the surface so well and to prevent debris on the surface.

 Or you can use soapy water to clean the entire wood surface.
 Soapy water grabs dust and debris easily and gives a crystal clear appearance on your burnt wood surface.